LDNReview

 Crab Croquette

 You may look at a £5 croquette and wonder whether a croquette can ever be worth five whole pounds.
-Don’t worry.
-We did the same.
-This one is actually more crab than croquette and it’s absolutely worth a fiver.
-It’d be worth more.
-Gooey and orange, needing just a squeeze or two of lemon, it’s a luxurious necessity at the start of your meal.
+Don’t worry, we did the same.
+This one is actually more crab than croquette and it’s absolutely worth a fiver and more.
+Gooey and orange, needing just a squeeze or two of lemon, it’s a luxurious necessity to start your meal.

 photo credit: Aleksandra Boruch